Minnesota Marijuana Doctors | Minneapolis, St. Paul | Medical Cannabis Certification

 We provide virtual medical cannabis certifications and re-certifications as of August 1, 2023 for patients in Minneapolis, St. Paul and the entire state of Minnesota

 Our medical marijuana certification that we provide virtually as of August 1, 2023 to people in Minneapolis and all across the state of Minnesota is a cash only option (meaning your health care plan will not pay for it, but you can pay with a credit card).
 We feel HSA accounts should cover this service, but you should check for yourself (we would be happy to provide you with a statement that the service is medically necessary in our opinion).
 The fee to be certified and recertified (required annually) is $200.
 This fee is for the medical cannabis certification process only, not regular medical care or any testing necessary for the certification process, which may be covered by your health care plan.
 We may also bill your health care plan for the visit, but you will not be responsible for any co-pays or deductibles, as we will apply the medical cannabis certification fee to cover these.
-Please note that Minnesota Department of Health Office of Medical Cannabis will charge its own processing fees.
+Please note that Minnesota Department of Health Office of Medical Cannabis no longer charges its own processing fees.

 Dr. Mirman can see you at home for the purpose of medical marijuana certification if necessary and if you prefer it instead of a virtual consult if you live in the surrounding Minneapolis/St. Paul area.
 The fee for this service is in addition to the above certification fee.
 House calls within 10 mile radius of the clinic are $200, and any additional distance is $10 per mile.